snegyeliczky/100Doors/README.md

 # Logical practice with TDD

 Adding logical exercises under 'src' in a progress.ts file and provide tests in TDD methode

+## Run

+npm run test